Aidan-Gettemy/ExpTemplate-OpenFAST/README.md

 # Tower Experiment: A Template for OpenFAST Experimentation

-This library provides another solution for managing experiments using the OpenFAST simulation tool [OpenFAST](https://github.com/OpenFAST/openfast?tab=readme-ov-file) for those who enjoy using MatLab.
-Think of this code as template for further applications.
+This library provides another solution for managing experiments using the OpenFAST simulation tool [OpenFAST](https://github.com/OpenFAST/openfast?tab=readme-ov-file) for those who use MatLab.
+Think of this code as a template for further applications.

 # Description: